koval01/telegram-me/README.md

 This repository implements the Telegram channel viewer API in Python using FastAPI.
 The API provides endpoints to fetch basic information about a channel and retrieve more posts from the channel.

-### Prerequisites
+## Prerequisites

-- Docker installed on your machine ([Install Docker](https://docs.docker.com/get-docker/))
+Before you begin, ensure you have the following installed on your machine:

+- [Docker](https://docs.docker.com/get-docker/): Docker is used to containerize the application.
-- Basic knowledge of Docker, Python, FastAPI, and Nginx
+- Basic knowledge of Docker, Python, FastAPI, and Nginx.

+## Usage

 ### Running the Docker App

-To run the Docker app, follow these steps:
+To run the TelegramMe API using Docker, follow these steps:

 1. Clone this repository to your local machine: